Sinnefa/K-Means-without-any-import/README.md

 ## Machine Learning without using any library, not even math.
-K-Means applied on random trigonometrically scattered and clustered data points.
+K-Means applied on random trigonometrically scattered and clustered data points

 _Reading level: average/high_